haihala/whoops-all-grapplers/docs/tasks/chore_tracker.md

 - Can cancel backdash to backdash
 - Could cancel to sword slam without an open cancel window
 - Buy menu inputs work weird with new parser
-- Camera doesn't show players near the corner
+- Walking animation gets stuck sometimes (when walking against the enemy towards the corner)

 ### Watchlist